ucscode/simple-classes/README.md

 ### UCHENNA AJAH - UCSCODE;

+---

 # DONATE

-If you appreciate this project, you can consider donating some crypto coin to the developer
+If you appreciate this project, donate some crypto-coin ;)

 **BTC:** 3KPCPLvqarpRdpYyNUKzExsFwdzeprhK7B